wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  later.
 Draw in the perianth on the outer whorls, following the most appropriate example in the flower figure.

- Draw in the stamens as lobed anthers (to distinguish them from sterile **staminodes**; Fig. 3.1), making certain to position each stamen correctly with respect to the perianth members.
+ Draw in the stamens as lobed anthers (to distinguish them from sterile **staminodes**; see figures), making certain to position each stamen correctly with respect to the perianth members.
 If the stamens are fused with the perianth, join the anther to the appropriate perianth part (inner or outer) by a straight line (see figures).